Matt24682/Quanternary-Calculator/README.md

 ###Austin Belt = Integrated multiplication, division, square root, and square operation functions with GUI elements
 ###Austin Belt = Implemented functions to disable and re-enable GUI buttons under certain conditions
+###Austin Belt = Gave a description of what is used in this program within the Dependencies section of the Readme file.

 ###Isaac Pearson = Designed the appearance of the calculator.
 ###Isaac Pearson = Created the UI.